mistwil777/eval_ds/explanation.md

 The script visualizes the distribution of key numeric variables using histograms with kernel density estimation (KDE) plots:
 4.1.1.
 Income distribution
 The histogram shows the distribution of annual income for loan applicants.
-Key observations: [Not enough information to describe specific distribution characteristics] 4.1.2.
+4.1.2.
 Age distribution
 Visualizes the age range of loan applicants.
 Key observations: Ages range from 23 to 66 in the visible data.